bradgarropy/bradgarropy.com/content/pages/resume.md

 _Trello Developer CLI_

 -   Standardized and extensible CLI tool across all Trello teams.
+-   Built with Node, TypeScript, Commander, and esbuild.
 -   Integrated analytics and error reporting to track developer productivity.
--   Dynamically discovered commands.
--   Compiled TypeScript on the fly with `esbuild`.
+-   Compiled discovered commands on the fly with `esbuild`.

 _Trello Web Platform_